Scabies

 The aim of treatment is to kill all the mites and their eggs.
 Your doctor will prescribe the medication to do that.
 It is available as creams and as tablets.

 The standard treatment is a cream containing the drug permethrin.
 It is best to put it on your whole body from the chin down in the evening and leave it on the skin overnight for at least 8 hours, but preferably for 12 hours.
-Once it has been left to take effect over night, you can shower and wash as normal the next morning.
-Experts recommend repeating the treatment after seven to ten days.
+Once it has been left to take effect overnight, you can shower and wash as normal the next morning.
+Experts recommend repeating the treatment after 7 to 10 days.
 If the cream doesn't kill the mites or isn't an option for other reasons, it's possible to take tablets or use other creams.

 The especially contagious type of scabies known as crusted scabies is treated using a combination of tablets and creams.